 The longer the time after the 90° RF pulse, the more the Mxy decays and the smaller the transverse signal.
-As we saw in the spin echo sequence, TE is the "time to echo".
-If we leave a long TE we give more time for the Mxy (T2 signal) to decay and we get a smaller signal.
+As we saw in the spin echo sequence, TE is the “time to echo”.
+If we have a long TE there is more time for the Mxy to decay and we get a smaller signal.

 The longer the TE